The Adult Echocardiography (AE) Specialty Examination

 The Adult Echocardiography specialty exam is graded on a percentage scale, with some topics given greater weight in the overall score than others.
 Questions are based on applied knowledge of cardiac anatomy, physiology, congenital defects, disease, and sonographic evaluation techniques.
 The test topics, in order of percentage importance, are: valvular heart disease (15-25%), ventricular function (10-20%), technique (10-20%), cardiomyopathies (5-15%), anatomy and physiology (5-10%), diseases of the aorta (3-7%), congenital heart disease in the adult (3-7%), Doppler (3-7%), pericardial disease (2-8%), cardiac tumors (2-5%), systemic and pulmonary hypertensive heart disease (1-3%), and stress echo (0-3%).
 [ED: Is "0%" correct for "stress echo"?
 Query for below section also.]
 An additional 5-10% is comprised of miscellaneous questions on arrhythmias and conduction disturbances, right- side volume overload, and other related topics.

-AE specialty exam candidates can take advantage of many online test preparation resources, including practice exams, sample questions, content outlines, and study guides.
+AE specialty exam candidates can take advantage of many online test preparation resources, including content outlines and study guides.
 Several print-based publishers also offer exam prep manuals with tips on effective test-taking strategies.

 Applying to take the Adult Echocardiography specialty examination is a multistep process.
 To qualify, candidates must submit proof of education; verification of clinical experience; transcripts and licenses; and letters from a supervising physician, technologist, or program director to the ARDMS.
 Once their application is approved, examinees must pay exam or renewal fees, and sign up to take the exam at a local test center.
 The ARDMS provides comprehensive guidelines for the application, registration, and scheduling process, including checklists to ensure that each step is completed appropriately.